Infinity8sailor/MusicAi/README.md

 # About Music
   - **Tempo** is a speed at which song is played.
 Its it measured in beats per minute (BPM).
 Tempo decides for mood and energy of song as well.
 Tempo is italian word for time.
   - **Key** is a note around which the whole song revolves.
+  - **Sound** is variations in air pressure above and below the normal air pressure level.
+This difference travels at speed of ~340 m/s.
+  - **Frequence** is the speed of the variation of air pressure.
+The source produce the sound at frequency ranging from 20-20k Hertz.
+This means the no. of times air pressues changes in a second.
+  - **Amplitude** is how large the pressure variations are.
+  - **Waveform** is change in Amplitude ( y-axis ) over the period of time ( x-axis ).
+  - **Sample rate** is the number of samples per second that are taken of a waveform to create a discete digital signal.
+Measured in kHz.
+Normal is 16-bit 44.1kHz . can go up to 96-320kHz.
+But humans can hear up to 20kHz only.
+  - **channel** is the source of the audio.
+Stereo audio files will have two channels ( left and right) and 5.1 surround sound will have 6 channels.

 # TsReacTron [ Ts + React + Electon ]